Ceranwrap/GitRepo/README.md

 # GitRepo
-ArcPy &amp; Python Scripts
-Made to use in Esri ArcGIS Desktop as toolbox item Look for ArcPy parameters within script and set in tool.
+ArcPy &amp; Python Scripts.
+Use in Esri ArcGIS Desktop as toolbox item.
+Look for ArcPy parameters within script and set in tool.